hlissner/vim-transmitty/README.md

 ## Requirements

-Should go without saying that this is **MAC ONLY**.

-Also, you need [Transmit](http://panic.com/transmit/) in your /Applications folder.
+This should go without saying: this is MAC ONLY.
+You also need [Transmit](http://panic.com/transmit/) in your /Applications folder.

 ## Usage

-Simply, the plugin provides two shortcuts:
+The plugin provides two simple shortcuts:

     <leader>u       " Send this file to Transmit"
     <leader>U       " Send this file to Transmit (but don't look for compiled files)

-Regarding where the plugin looks for compiled files, the following defaults are set:
+It will search for compiled files for any filetype that's been registered in the g:transmittyLookupExts dictionary.
+These are the provided defaults:

     let g:transmittyLookupExts = {
         'sass':     ['../css', 'css'],